ThomasGultzow/starter-hugo-academic/content/publication/perceived-monkeypox-concern-and-risk-among-men-who-have-sex-with-men-evidence-and-perspectives-from-the-netherlands/index.md

 ---
-title: "Perceived Monkeypox Concern and Risk among Men Who Have Sex with Men:
+title: Perceived Monkeypox Concern and Risk among Men Who Have Sex with Men
-  Evidence and Perspectives from The Netherlands"
+subtitle: Evidence and Perspectives from The Netherlands
 publication_types:
   - "2"
 authors: